BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 ![Cover art](https://en.touhouwiki.net/images/6/6f/RDWL-0030.jpg)

-In the image there is depicted [Reimu](https://en.touhouwiki.net/wiki/Reimu_Hakurei) sleeping while holding an yin-yang orb, with a stylized version of Gensokyo in the background and the title superimposed on everything.
+In the image there is depicted [Reimu](https://en.touhouwiki.net/wiki/Reimu_Hakurei) sleeping while holding an yin-yang orb, with a stylized version of Gensokyo in the background with the title in red superimposed on everything else.
+The cover art has mostly red highlights with white-ish parts, which is a play on Reimu's color palette (the "red and white miko").
+Such image carries a lot of symbolism, as we shall see later on, so keep it in mind.

+# The songs

+Finally, let's go over the songs.
+Most of them have vocals, but some do not.

+## ALL EVIL MISCHIEF

+## ホーカス・ポーカス

+## Marks of Sin

+## trill_Moonshine

+## 幻想少女物語

+## Dolls into Pitiful Pretenders

+## little_Metamorphoses

+## 幻想星神信仰

+## くすぶるなにか

+## ／彁

+And finally the last song of the album.